Onurkotz/Smart-EDU/readme.md

-# Clean Blog
+# Smart Edu Portal Node.js Project

 ## Project Information

 This is a Node.js backend project.
-This includes express.js, method-override and mongoose as dependencies.
 The template is taken from html.design.
 The development dependency is Nodemon.

 <hr>